BerndHessling/ShinyQC/README.md

     +	As these values can differ between different instrument types the according instrument needs to be specified in the “Instrument” column.

     +	Make sure to keep format as .txt and don’t change the file name.

+# <a name="head7"></a> Starting the Shiny app

+1. Open another instance of R-Studio and open the runAutoQCShiny.R.

+2. Run the app and specify the the SampleType folder,which should be inspected, in the first pop-up window.

+    ```
+    D:/QC-software/BSA
+    ```

+3. Specify the MaxQuant/bin folder in the second pop-up window.

+    ```
+    D:/MaxQuant_1.5.3.8/MaxQuant/bin
+    ```

+4. Interactively inspect your data and create logbook entries for the instruments.

+5. Connect the the software from other computer in the same LAN by calling the IP adress of the hosting pc and the port 3168 in browser.

+    ```
+    //192.168.0.1:3168
+    ```

+6. Update the data with newly analyzed raw files by hitting the "update app button" from host or client computers.